milos-aleksic/Docs/docs/DownloadPro/configuration.md

 ## Files Parameters

-The files area allows you to configure what types of image files can be used and how they are used and accessed.
+The files area allows you to configure what types of files can be used and how they are used and accessed.

 ![Files Parameters](/images/params_files.png)